The-Marcy-Lab-School-Assignments/swe-sr-1-2-amy14rubio/README.md

 ### Response

+As to finding a _specific user_, I would choose the `usersObject`, but for _iterating_ through users, I would prefer to use `usersArray`, just because I’m more used to using array methods to loop through data.

-I would choose the second option, where each user can be accessed through their own individual object.
-Finding a specific user in `usersObject` would involve checking if the username exists using an if statement (for example, `if (usersObject['Spongebob'])`) to ensure the key is found without accidentally adding a new property.
-In contrast, with `usersArray`, a user would have to be found by checking through each element in the array, accessing the object’s `username` key, and then using an if statement to see if the key’s value matches the desired user.
-In `usersObject`, each user can be iterated through using a for in loop, while in `usersArray`, each user would be iterated through using a for loop according to the array’s length.
-Arrays are generally preferred when the order of elements matters, but in this case, the order in which users are listed isn’t important.
-Therefore, using an object, where the order of users does not matter, would be ideal.
+Finding a specific user in `usersObject` would involve checking if the `username` exists using an `if statement` (for example, `if (usersObject['Spongebob'])`) to make sure the key is found without accidentally adding a new property.
+In contrast, with `usersArray`, a user would have to be found by checking through each element in the array, accessing each object’s username key, and either using an `if statement` to compare the value or using methods like `.find()` or `.filter()`.

+The advantage of `usersArray` is that we can use various array methods to iterate according to our needs.
+On the other hand, `usersObject` makes it faster and easier to look up a specific user and also has its own object methods, I'm just personally not as familiar with them.

+Arrays are generally preferred when **the order of elements matters**, but in this case, the order of users isn’t important for either finding or iterating through them.
+Therefore, using an object would be ideal for **finding a user**, while I would personally prefer to use an array when **iterating** through the users.